feederbox826/plugins/plugins/tag-import/README.md

 Replaces default/ empty tags with available tag media with an `[fbox-tag]` parent tag

 ### Refresh Tags
-Adds new tags/ update existing tags if a new version has been released
+Adds new tags/ update existing tags if it has been updated

 ### Recreate Tags
 > [!WARNING]
 > This is a very slow process and should only be done when switching between video/ image tags

+Downloads tag videos/images, overwriting existing ones if they are tagged with `[fbox-tag]`